 - Cheap cost of 9mm ammo relative to larger calibers.

 - Availability of 9mm ammo.
 Easy to buy.
 Glock are plentiful and all over the world.
 Easy to get parts no mater where you are.

 - Recoil.
 Due to it’s light weight and small size recoil is manageable but slightly more than corresponding heavier and larger 9mm pistols.

 YOU CANT GO WRONG WITH A GLOCK 19.
 It’s is my favorite pistol.
-It’s light weight, reliable, rugged, holds 16 rounds (15 plus one in the chamber), is small enough to carry and has the Glock reputation behind it.
+It’s light weight, reliable, rugged, holds 16 rounds (15 plus one in the chamber), is small enough to carry by using a gun holster for glock 19 and has the Glock reputation behind it.